swcarpentry/python-novice-gapminder/episodes/02-variables.md

 - "Use `print` to display values."
 - "Variables persist between cells."
 - "Variables must be created before they are used."
+- "Variables can be used in calculations."
+- "Use an index to get a single character from a string."
+- "Use a slice to get a substring."
+- "Use the built-in function `len` to find the length of a string."
 - "Python is case-sensitive."
 - "Use meaningful variable names."
-- "Variables can be used in calculations."
 ---
 ## Use variables to store values.